 Mark Ronson ft Bruno Mars – Uptown Funk

 Uptown Funk is all but guaranteed to get people up and on their feet!
 This Mark Ronson and Bruno Mars powerhouse has been a staple of every bar that has music in any form since its release in 2014.
-The song is a barn burner for bar bands, wedding bands, and even the right corporate function bands – but, the song is simple enough that you can play a killer solo acoustic cover, as long as your singer has some funk in their bones, that is.
+The song is a barn burner for bar bands, wedding bands, and even the right corporate function bands – but, the song is simple enough that you can play a killer solo acoustic cover.
+As long as your singer has some funk in their bones, that is.
 Relying pretty much on one guitar line plus two chords, this is one where the guitarist can lay back and let the singer get the crowd going.

 Dua Lipa – New Rules